When Donald Trump Was More Anti-NATO Than Vladimir Putin

 In the last decade or so, it is Russian officials who have sounded an awful lot like Donald Trump back in 2000 rather than the other way around.
 Putin said in 2014 that NATO, as part of the “bloc system of the world,” has “outlived itself.”

 In his first foreign policy interview with The New York Times’s David Sanger and Maggie Haberman, published on March 26, 2016, Trump similarly described NATO as “obsolete.”
 Since its founding in 1949, no major presidential candidate from either party has ever treated the alliance as anything other than sacrosanct.
 Trump also seemed confused by its most recent activities, telling Sanger and Haberman that NATO’s remit should be altered to “include terror.”
-Never mind that the first and only time Article 5 of the Atlantic Charter—the collective defense clause—was ever invoked was on Sept.
+Never mind that the first and only time Article 5 of the Washington Treaty—the collective defense clause—was ever invoked was on Sept.
 12, 2001, leading to every member state’s participation in the war against al Qaeda and the Taliban in Afghanistan.

 Trump again claimed, disingenuously, that NATO was “unfair, economically” to the United States, which “bears far too much of the cost,” ignoring the per capita expenses in blood and treasure paid by the other 27 member-states in helping to defend American interests.